FormidableLabs/nuka-carousel/README.md

 ### Running demo locally

 The demo can be launched on your local machine via `webpack-dev-server`.
-Make sure you are running node version 9.11 or earlier.
 Once you have cloned this repo locally, run the following:

 ```bash
 yarn